Teaching in Spring 19: PHIL 1100 sec 100, PHIL 2220 sec 001

-In AY 16-17 I was awarded the University of Colorado Graduate Teaching Excellence Award.
-This university-wide award is the highest distinction possible for a graduate instructor at CU.
-In AY 17-18 I was awarded the Wes Moriston Teaching Award by the CU Philosophy Department.
+I enjoy teaching on a wide variety of topics, in many areas of philosophy.
+In AY 16-17 I was awarded the University of Colorado Graduate Teaching Excellence Award, which is the highest possible distinction for a graduate instructor at CU.
+In AY 17-18 I was awarded the philosophy department's Morriston Teaching Award.